 11 EASY Renovations That Increase The Value Of Your Home

 Friday, March 27th, 2020 @ 1:00am

-The goal of any renovation is to add value, whether it’s in the materials and finishes going into the home, improvements to structure and/or mechanics, or physical comfort for the homeowner.
+The goal of the renovations is to add value, whether it’s in the materials and finishes going into the home, improvements to the structure and/or mechanics, or physical comfort for the homeowner.

 Value comes from two places: how much enjoyment you get out of the new structure, and how much resale value it adds to your home.
 Even if one of these items won’t give you the financial return you thought it might – if it’s something you’ll use and love for years to come – well, that’s value too.